 Patients are educated on their modified diet prior to discharge.
 The dietitians educate patients and families in individualized sessions.
 The Dietitians are actively involved in the discharge process of the patients.
 Any patient being discharged to home or a facility on enteral or parenteral feedings is educated by the dietitian prior to discharge.
 The Dietitian completes a "Discharge Nutrition Care Plan," which is distributed to the primary care MD and home care company.

-We also staff our Neonatal Intensive Care Unit (NICU) with 1.5 FTE dietitians.
+We also staff our Newborn Intensive Care Unit (NICU) with 1.5 FTE dietitians.
 They are responsible for the screening, assessment, daily monitoring and nutritional discharge plan for all infants in the NICU.

 Kathy McManus, MS, RDN